Which metal is best for you?

-Hypoallergenic metals reduce or minimise the possibility of an allergic response by minimising potentially irritating substances.
-Platinum is the only truly hypoallergenic precious jewellery metal.
+Hypoallergenic metals reduce or minimize the possibility of an allergic response by minimizing potentially irritating substances.
+Platinum is the only truly hypoallergenic precious jewelry metal.

 How much metal (and consequently value) will a ring lose to scratching and denting?
 All metals scratch, but with gold that scratch